semiodesk/artivity/README.md

 6) If you want to activate the browser logging feature, click on the Artivity icon in Mozilla Firefox or Goolge Chrome and check the 'Capture browsing history' box.

 ### Compiling ###
 The core Artivity platform is implemented using .NET/Mono.
-If you want to use MonoDevelop or Xamarin Studio for development, please make sure to install the latest [Mono platform from Xamarin](http://www.mono-project.com/download/).
+We're using the [Semiodesk Trinity](http://www.semiodesk.com/products/trinity) Linked Data API for C# on top of the [OpenLink Virtuoso](https://github.com/openlink/virtuoso-opensource) graph database.
+If you want to use [MonoDevelop](http://www.monodevelop.com) or [Xamarin Studio](https://xamarin.com/studio) for development, please make sure to install the latest [Mono platform from Xamarin](http://www.mono-project.com/download/).

 The customized build of Inkscape requires compilation.
 Please refer to the [Inkscape Wiki](http://wiki.inkscape.org/wiki/index.php/Compiling_Inkscape) for detailed instructions on how to compile it.
 Since Inkscape has a quite large code base it is